ro-msg-aws-training/resources/src/iac/index.md

 ## Mappings & Conditions

 If parameters are intended for customizing based on outside/user (developer) input, mappings and conditions are used to customize the resulting stack based on other factors, for example the region where the stack is being launched.
-They can also be used together with parameters since it is possible to define the allowed values for each parameters (i.e. have a drop-down list).
+They can also be used together with parameters since it is possible to define the allowed values for each parameters (e.g. the AllowedValues from above).
 A nice example of using mappings and conditions can be found [here](https://www.singlestoneconsulting.com/blog/cloudformation-mapping-and-conditionals-making-your-templates-more-universal/).

 ## Outputs